 Unless you’re a hardcore fan, you won’t notice many world-changing differences as the director’s cut doesn’t vary too far from the original theatrical version.
 We’re not talking Bladerunner-level changes here.
 The story and pacing plays largely the same.
 Some scenes are slightly extended and flesh out some memorable character moments but let’s be honest even a few extra on-screen moments with these characters should be cherished.

-In regards to extras, the only new material you’ll find is a nearly 30-minute documentary featurette entitled The Genesis Effect: Engineering The Wrath of Khan.
+In regards to extras, the only new material you’ll find is a nearly 30-minute documentary featurette titled The Genesis Effect: Engineering The Wrath of Khan.
 While it may be the only new feature, there’s tons of great information and interviews with director Nicholas Meyer, producer Robert Saalin, Mark Altman, Ralph Winter, Larry Nemecek, John & Bjo Trimble, Adam Nimoy, Susan Sackett and many more.

 Other previously released extras include audio commentaries by director Nicholas Meyer for both the director’s edition and theatrical version, a commentary by Meyer and Manny Coto on the theatrical version, text commentary by Michael and Denise Okuda on the director’s edition, Library Computer (Theatrical Version), featurettes: Captain’s Log, Designing Khan, along with interviews with DeForest Kelley, William Shatner, Leonard Nimoy and Ricardo Montalban, plus Where No Man Has Gone Before: The Visual Effects of Star Trek II: The Wrath of Khan, James Horner: Composing Genesis, Collecting Star Trek’s Movie Relics, A Novel Approach, Starfleet Academy: The Mystery Behind Ceti Alpha VI, A Tribute to Ricardo Montalban, storyboards and the theatrical trailer.